 How Will DNA Help?

 Ok, so you connect with a match at Ancestry, but your trees don’t match, now what?
 Well, there is the obvious things you can and likely do, send messages back and forth asking about surnames and locations, sometimes you get lucky but often it can go nowhere.
-Here is something I that have been doing that has helped me to get further with my DNA matches.
+Here is something that I have been doing that has helped me to get further with my DNA matches.

 What to do?